Get 1 Free Stock Worth Up To $200 From Robinhood!

 2. Qualified Business Income (QBI) Deduction

-Under the Tax Cuts and Jobs Act of 2017, investors may be eligible for a 20% deduction on qualified REIT dividends through the Qualified Business Income (QBI) deduction (Section 199A).
-This deduction can effectively reduce the maximum federal tax rate on REIT dividends from 37% to 29.6% for eligible taxpayers.
-However, this provision is set to expire at the end of 2025 unless extended by future legislation.
+Under the Tax Cuts and Jobs Act of 2017 (as amended by the One Big Beautiful Bill Act), investors are eligible for a permanent 20% deduction on qualified REIT dividends through the Qualified Business Income (QBI) deduction (Section 199A).
+This deduction reduces the effective maximum federal tax rate on REIT dividends from 37% to 29.6% for eligible taxpayers.
+Additionally, starting in 2026, there will be a minimum QBI deduction of $400 for taxpayers with at least $1,000 in total QBI.
+The phase-in ranges have been increased from $100,000 to $150,000 for joint filers and $50,000 to $75,000 for other taxpayers.

 3. Return of Capital (ROC)